-President Gray and other members of the administration monitor the situation closely, revisiting our pandemic emergency plan, and working collaboratively with other colleges and universities in Virginia to ensure our ongoing response is swift and appropriate.
+President Lawrence and other members of the administration monitor the situation closely, revisiting our pandemic emergency plan, and working collaboratively with other colleges and universities in Virginia to ensure our ongoing response is swift and appropriate.

 At the same time, our students, faculty and staff will receive information on common-sense, everyday actions they should take in containing the spread of colds, flu, or any other contagious disease.